yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

 A directive used above that comes in handy is 'ng-repeat'.
 It is essentially the equeivalent to the 'for in' loop.
 A new '<li>' will be created for each item in the weather.list array.

-#### Services
+### Services

 The very first time I played around with Angular and tried to create a small app, I put everything that could possibly fit in the controller.
 But that defeats the purpose.

 You'll quickly see why you shouldn't when you try to persist data.
 Controllers, like components in React, are dismantled when they are not in use.
 Any data stored in $scope at that point is scrubbed clean.

-There's an article, **'[Angular .service() or .factory(), the actual answer]'**, that explains this very clearly.
+There's an article, **[Angular .service() or .factory(), the actual answer]**, that explains this very clearly.

 To give you a quick summary (though I suggest you take a look at the article):

-1. Service - think pseudoclassical instantiation pattern.
+1. **Service** - think pseudoclassical instantiation pattern.
 A service is a constructor that is invoked using the 'new' keyword.
 It's properties are made available to the controller by passing the service in as an argument.
-2. Factory - you create and return an object whose properties become available to the controller by passing the factory in as an argument.
+2. **Factory** - you create and return an object whose properties become available to the controller by passing the factory in as an argument.
 You are not bound by any one instantiation pattern.

 So where would we want to use a service in this weather app?
 We need to be able to store the data that comes back from the api call to then display it elsewhere.
 I've decided to use a factory here that holds a function that fetches the weather data and a variable that will hold what is sent back.